SEC v. Jarkesy: Dissent

 Justice Sonia Sotomayor wrote the dissent joined by Justices Elena Kagan and Ketanji Brown Jackson.
 Sotomayor called the majority decision "a devastating blow to the manner in which our government functions", as the majority did not apply the long-standing public rights doctrine of Atlas Roofing Co. v.
 OSHRC (1977).
 When Congress creates a public right enforced by the federal government, it can "assign the matter for decision to an agency without a jury, consistent with the Seventh Amendment."
 The majority's ruling, Sotomayor argued, would create confusion around how public and private rights should be handled.

 Impact

 At the end of March 2022, the SEC only had seven pending administrative enforcement actions in front of its three ALJs.
 Legal experts believe Jarkesy is the first case that has held an administrative enforcement action brought to its ALJ must be tried by a jury.
 Since Jarkesy, at least three lawsuits have been filed claiming that the United States Department of Labor's administrative proceedings for enforcing anti-discrimination requirements for federal contractors are unconstitutional.

+A 2025 study found that the United States Department of Agriculture sharply reduced their use of civil penalties after SEC v.
+Jarkesy, shifting toward official warnings for Animal Welfare Act violations.
+This has resulted in repeat violators facing little more than nonbinding notices rather than monetary sanctions.
+The extent to which the decision properly limits agencies’ enforcement authority remains unsettled, and some analysts, such as Delcianna Winders of the Animal Law and Policy Institute at Vermont Law and Graduate School, argue that it should not extend to such matters because they involve modern administrative public-rights regimes rather than the common-law claims implicated in Jarkesy.

+The Supreme Court addressed the jury trial right next in FCC v.
+AT&T Inc..